michieltjampens/dcafs/README.md

 =========
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A Java tool (or can also be used as a library) that takes care of all the nitty-gritty that needs to be done when a sensor has generated data and you want to find that data in a database.
+A Java tool that takes care of all the nitty-gritty that needs to be done when a sensor has generated data and you want to find that data in a database.
 Hence _data collect alter forward store_.
 If the device needs to be interrogated or any other sort of control, that's also possible (hidden under _forward_).
 That is in broad terms what it is capable of.

+It doesn't use a lot of resources (around 15MB RAM incl JVM, 24MB install with all libs), works headless via SSH/Telnet but the downside is the lack of GUI.
+So once it has been set up, projects like Graphana can be used to display data.

 ## Main features
-* Collect data from TCP, UDP, MQTT broker, serial/tty, I2C, SPI, email, ascii files
+* Collect data from TCP, UDP, MQTT broker, serial/tty, I2C, SPI, email, ascii files, Matrix
 * Alter with string and math operations, or filter out lines
 * Forward back to source/origin, to any other source, a hosted TCP server or email (ie. create a serial to tcp converter)
 * Store processed data in SQLite (dcafs will create the db), MariaDB, MySQL, InfluxDB, PostgreSQL and MSSQL (dcafs can create/read the table structure) while additionally raw/altered data can be kept in (timestamped) .log files
 * XML based scheduling engine capabable of interacting with all connected sources and respond to realtime data
 * Single control pipeline that can be accessed via telnet, email or the earlier mentioned scheduling engine
-* Update itself via email (linux only for now)

 ## Installation
 * Make sure you have _at least_ java17 installed.
 If not, [download and install java 17](https://adoptium.net/)